-Byrne returns to Campbell Law after most recently working as an associate attorney with Breeden Law Office, where she counseled clients on a variety of family law matters.
+Byrne returned to Campbell Law after working in private practice for 15 years.
+She operated her own firm, Brooks & Byrne, from 2007 to 2020, where she worked to provide proactive representation in a cost-effective way.
+Most recently, as an associate attorney with Breeden Law Office, she counseled clients on a variety of family law matters.

-As director of student life and pro bono opportunities Byrne will administratively oversee more than 20 institutional student groups, as well as Campbell Law’s robust and ever-growing pro bono projects portfolio.
+In her former role, Byrne administratively oversaw more than 20 institutional student groups, as well as Campbell Law’s robust and ever-growing student-led pro bono project portfolio.

-Active in professional and civic communities, Byrne has served on the board of directors of Gigi’s Playhouse in Raleigh and Hands of Compassion International in Ecuador and Cary.
-She has served as a pro bono attorney for Project Together in Wake County and as a volunteer Guardian Ad Litem and child advocate in Ecuador and the Dominican Republic.
-She is a member of the North Carolina State Bar, the North Carolina Bar Association and the Johnston/Wake county bar associations.
+Active in professional and civic communities, Byrne has served on the board of directors of Gigi’s Playhouse Raleigh and Hands of Compassion International, a non-profit based in Cary that provides services to people in Guayaquil, Ecuador.
+She has served as a pro bono attorney for Project Together in Wake County.
+She also volunteered as a Guardian ad Litem in Harnett, Johnston and Lee counties, and participated in mission trips serving children in Ecuador and the Dominican Republic.
+She is a member of the North Carolina State Bar, the North Carolina Bar Association and the Wake County Bar Association.

-As a student at Campbell Law, Byrne was the recipient of the Student Bar Association Service Award at graduation, active in the advocacy program’s moot court and client counseling competitions and served as vice president of the Christian Legal Society and ABA student representative all three years.
+As a student at Campbell Law, Byrne served as vice president of the Student Bar Association (SBA) her 3L year and as a student representative her 1L and 2L years.
+She was the recipient of the SBA Service Award at graduation, active in the advocacy program’s moot court and client counseling competitions and served as vice president of the Christian Legal Society and ABA student representative all three years.
 She also served as Graduation Chair in 2006 and Law Day Chair in 2005.